wasp-lang/wasp/waspc/README.md

 If doing this, steps are the following:
 1. You can do it from whatever branch you want, probably you will be doing it from `main`.
 2. You will want to use a version name that indicates you are doing test, probably you will want to add `-rc` at the end.
-   So for example: `./new-release 0.7.0-rc`.
+   So, for example: `./new-release 0.7.0-rc`.
 Release script will throw some warnings which you should accept.
 3. Once draft release is created on Github, you should mark it in their UI as pre-release and publish it.
 This will automatically remove the checkmark from "latest release", which is exactly what we want.
 This is the crucial step that differentiates test release from the proper release.
 4. Since our wasp installer by default installs the latest release from Github, it will skip this release we made, because it is pre-release, which is great, it is what we wanted.
 Instead, you can install it by using the `-v` flag of wasp installer!
-That way user's don't get in touch with it, but we can install and use it normally.
+That way users don't get in touch with it, but we can install and use it normally.

 ## Documentation